aws-samples/eks-multi-environment-cdk-pipeline/README.md

     4. Fargate-profile in the `default` namespace for pods labeled with `fargate: enabled` label
     5. Bastion host is deployed to manage access to the EKS cluster
     6. Flux Controller installed via User-Data script on the Bastion.
-This is because that at the time of writing this project, Flux V2 have to be bootstrapped using its own CLI.
+This is because that at the time of writing this project, Flux V2 have to be bootstrapped using its the CLI.
     7. Cluster-Autoscaler is deployed with priority expander between Spot and OnDemand instances
     8. AWS Load Balancer Controller is deployed